jglev/medieval-mappamundi/README.md

 -->

 - Heather G. Wacha: medieval domain expert who compiled and normalized the data
-- Jacob G. Levernier: provided data management and data schema advice, and managed data pre-processing
+- Jacob G. Levernier: provided data management and data schema advice, and managed data processing.

 ## Contents

+The dataset currently contains the following *mappamundi:*

+\[Full citations will be added soon.]

+- The Psalter Pictorial Map
+- The Psalter List Map
+- Hugh of St. Victor's *Descriptio Mappamundi*
+- Lambert de Saint-Omer's Map(s)
+- The Munich Isidore Map
+- The Cotton Map (BL, Cotton B v)
+- The Higden Royal 14C IX Map
+- Hugh of St. Victor's *Chronicon* Map

 ## Using this dataset